 Artificial Intelligence has been a matter of interest for academicians and science-fiction writers.
-However, in recent years, there has been an unprecedented rise in the buzz around AI.
-This innovative technology has begun to be widely adopted for real-world applications, particularly with business and finance.
+However, there has been an unprecedented rise in the buzz around AI in recent years.
+This innovative technology has become widely adopted for real-world applications, particularly in business and finance.
 This is primarily due to three reasons:

-- The abundance of data: The volume of both structured and unstructured data produced daily is enormous.
+- The abundance of data: The volume of structured and unstructured data produced daily is enormous.
 According to IDC, 64.
-Twenty-two zettabytes of data were produced or replicated in 2020/ Data is the fuel for new algorithms to predict the output.11
+Twenty-two zettabytes of data were produced or replicated in 2020/data is the fuel for new algorithms to predict the output.11

-- Compute power: Processing power is now cheap enough to solve many of the problems that were previously cost-prohibitive.
+- Compute power: Processing power is now cheap enough to solve many of the previously cost-prohibitive problems.

-- Complex algorithms: Improvements with artificial neural networks have occured at breakneck speed.
+- Complex algorithms: Improvements with artificial neural networks have occurred at breakneck speed.

 The survey, which studied responses from 151 financial institutions from over 30 countries, confirmed that AI is a critical business driver across the industry.12 64% of the financial institutions expect to become mass adopters of AI in the next two years, aiming at its potential to drive innovation and growth across a wide range of finance-related functions.12